leav/lealiu.com/README.md

 # lealiu.com

-## Introduction

 This is the portfolio website for my wife Lea.
-Everything is rendered on HTML5 canvas.
+Everything is rendered on HTML5 canvas supported by EaselJS.

 ![screenshots](images/screenshots.png)